Electric Vehicle (EV) Rebate Program

 $500 Rebate on ChargePoint Home™ Charging Station

-• Purchase a ChargePoint Home™ charging station from link below
+• Purchase a ChargePoint Home™ charging station from an authorized seller or use the

 • Purchase a new EV charging station after July 1, 2020